Through partnering with ministries around the world, our church impact extends far beyond our local region.

 Early Response Teams

-MHUMC member Larry Johnson serves as a regional co-coordinator for Oregon-Idaho conference early response teams.
+MHUMC member Larry Johnson serves as the conference disaster response coordinator and the ERT coordinator and conference trainer for Oregon-Idaho conference early response teams.
 These teams of trained volunteers journey to areas affected by disaster to do initial assessment and assist with early clean up efforts.